 Cal-ADAR seeks to increase the number of underrepresented minorities in demography (with an emphasis on aging) by providing a robust educational program to qualified students.

 Being a Cal-Adar trainee offers many important benefits:

 Underrepresented Populations: Demography is officially a STEM field (science, technology, engineering and math) and like many STEM fields, there are many Caucasian and Asian scholars, but few African-Americans and Latinos.
 Disabled persons are also underrepresented.
 This is a problem because those voices are not being adequately expressed such that scientific results and policy do not get appropriately framed.
-NIH is particularly seeking out US citizens who fit the NIH definition of under-represented, that is, "Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders and B) individuals with disabilities, defined as those with a physical or mental impairment that substantially limits one or more major life activities."
+NIH is particularly seeking out US citizens who are under-represented, that is at least one underrepresented category as defined by NIH:

 Students will complete the following educational goals: